zzzprojects/EntityFramework-Plus/docs2/pages/documentations/query-cache.md

 Tagging the cache lets you expire later on all cached entries with a specific tag by calling the **ExpireTag** method.

-By example, the daily countries & states importation has been completed and you need to refresh from the database all queries related to the country table.
+For example, the daily countries & states importation has been completed and you need to refresh from the database all queries related to the country table.
 You can now simply expire the tag **countries** to remove all related cached entries.

 {% include template-example.html %}
 ```csharp